Skip to content

 It sounds very obvious but when framing a diamond painting, finding the correct size frame is even more important than usual.

 Usually, if you can’t find a frame to fit exactly, then choosing a frame that is slightly smaller isn’t the end of the world.
-Paintings, posters and photographs can easily be trimmed to fit without too much of an impact.
+Paintings, posters, and photographs can easily be trimmed to fit without too much of an impact.

 However, trimming a diamond painting is much more difficult.
 Minor adjustments are made difficult due to the rows of diamonds.
 Trimming an entire row of diamonds from a painting can appear as a large alteration and could affect the image.